George-Miao/forrit/README.md

 # Forrit

-Bangumi tracker, subscribe manager and downloader with an elegant web UI and robust backend server.
+Bangumi tracker, subscription manager and downloader with an elegant web UI and robust backend server.

 ## Screenshots